amsword/amsword.github.io/_posts/2021-12-21-How-To-Implement-Image-Text-Contrastive-loss-Correctly-in-Pytorch.md

 ```
 ## L2 normalization
 One important thing is that the L2 normalization should be applied to the
 features before applying the loss function.
-This is essential regarding to the
+This is essential regarding the
 accuracy, e.g. retrieval performance.
 To make it complete, we have the
 following implementation.